Individualized Studies - Bachelor of Individualized Studies

 Deadline for Declaring BIS Major: Students must declare the BIS degree by the last date to drop with a “W” in a student’s final semester of study (see NMSU Academic Calendar for date).

 To graduate with the Bachelor of Individualized Studies degree, you must complete a minimum 120 credit hours (or more, as determined in consultation with your academic advisor).
-(Note: The NMSU College of Business allows a maximum of 30 business credit hours (excluding A ST 251G) to count towards the BAS degree.
+(Note: The NMSU College of Business allows a maximum of 30 business credit hours to count towards the BAS degree.
 Also, the only College of Business minor allowed is the Business Administration Minor.)

 BIS students must also